Welcome and Introduction

 Programs for Children and Youth

-Our Youth are putting further developing their faith by attending the adult worship service, with support offered afterward by our Teen Mentors.
+Our Youth (grades 10 and up) are further developing their faith by attending the adult worship service, with support offered afterward by our Teen Mentors.
 Each week there is a Teen Mentor available, with a green badge for easy identification, to assist teens with processing what they heard in the service, if the teens choose.
 The Teen Mentor can answer questions or just chat about the service or world events that might be concerning to our teens.